Do-Repo/Blog-site/README.md

 ### `npx json-server --watch data/db.json --port 8000 --delay 1000`

-This will activate the json file as a fake json database Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+This will activate the json file as a fake json database.\
+Open [http://localhost:8000/blogs](http://localhost:8000/blogs) to view it in your browser.

 ### `npm start`